Joe9513j/minitv_webview/README.md

 ## ▶️ Install WebTV Player

-To install the WebTV Player from the `.deb` package:
+To install the WebTV Player from the .deb package:

 ```bash
 sudo dpkg -i webtv-player_1.0.0_amd64.deb
 sudo apt-get install -f
 ```

-> The second command resolves and installs any missing dependencies.
+The second command resolves and installs any missing dependencies.

----

 ## 🧹 Uninstall WebTV Player